jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 Serializing to local storage now working, deserializes correctly on load.

 Drag and drop using the same JSON format is almost there too.
+Done.